- Sea Explorer

 Your Arctic adventure begins with an included overnight hotel stay in Toronto.

-After a morning charter flight to Resolute, you’ll transfer to the ship by Zodiac.
+After a morning charter flight to Resolute, you’ll have a chance to walk around this small arctic town before being transferred to the ship by Zodiac.
 Enjoy some time out on deck taking in your new surroundings before setting sail on your Arctic expedition.

 At Beechey Island (a National Historic Site of Canada), visit a small grave site with markers for men who died during Sir John Franklin’s expedition in 1845-46.
 Roald Amundsen also stopped here in 1903, on his successful voyage to the Northwest Passage.
-Explore the impressive sea cliffs at Prince Leopold Island via Zodiac excursion.
-Scan the cliffs and view numerous kinds of seabirds as the surroundings are home to more than 500,000 birds including kittiwakes, guillemots, gulls and fulmars.
+For a more ancient perspective, you’ll visit some very well-preserved subterranean homes in Radstock Bay, built by the Thule culture.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 All guests are required to have comprehensive travel insurance coverage.
 Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends that the travel insurance policy covers trip cancellation insurance, trip delay (interruption or after departure coverage), baggage and repatriation.
 ExpeditionTrips can assist you with this.

 Sea Kayaking Option: $595 per person